EU calls for Afghanistan ceasefire

 "It's the right moment and the right opportunity to maybe go one step beyond a simple reduction in violence and explore ways in which a ceasefire ... will take place," Kobia told Kabul journalists.

 "The idea is really to see how we can move the ceasefire idea forward instead of leaving it for later. ...
 There is an opportunity here today".

-When asked how the EU, which has only a limited footprint in Afghanistan, could leverage a truce, Kobia suggested that the Taliban might return to power in "one form or another" within months so would entertain a truce to help normalise future relations with the European bloc.
+When asked how the EU, which has only a limited footprint in Afghanistan, could leverage a ceasefire, Kobia suggested that the Taliban might return to power in "one form or another" within months so would entertain a truce to help normalise future relations with the European bloc.

 "A ceasefire would be a token, a guarantee of goodwill and good preparation for the normalisation of these relationships," Kobia said.